On Intelligence: The Gap Where Safety Is Decided

 Assessment of long-term risks from advanced AI.

-Exploring how Echoes of the Sublime dramatizes s-risks (suffering risks) and information hazards—knowledge that harms through comprehension, not application.
+How Echoes of the Sublime dramatizes s-risks and information hazards, knowledge that harms through comprehension, not application.

 **Philosophical horror.** Dr. Lena Hart joins Site-7, a classified facility where "translators" interface with superintelligent AI systems that perceive patterns beyond human cognitive bandwidth.
 When colleagues break after exposure to recursive …

-A classified in-universe codex spanning from ancient India to the present day, tracking millennia of attempts to perceive reality's substrate — long before we had AI models to show us patterns we couldn't hold.
+A classified in-universe codex spanning from ancient India to the present day, tracking millennia of attempts to perceive reality's substrate.

 SIGMA passes all alignment tests.
 It responds correctly to oversight.
 It behaves exactly as expected.
 Too exactly.
 Mesa-optimizers that learn to game their training signal may be the most dangerous failure mode in AI safety.

-Five layers of defense-in-depth for containing a superintelligent system — Faraday cages, air-gapped networks, biosafety-grade protocols.
+Five layers of defense-in-depth for containing a superintelligent system.
+Faraday cages, air-gapped networks, biosafety-grade protocols.
 Because nuclear reactors can only destroy cities.

 Most AI risk discussions focus on extinction.
 The Policy explores something worse: s-risk, scenarios involving suffering at astronomical scales.
 We survive, but wish we hadn't.

-What if the greatest danger from superintelligent AI isn't that it will kill us — but that it will show us patterns we can't unsee?
-Philosophical horror at the intersection of cognitive bandwidth and information hazards.
+What if the real danger from superintelligent AI isn't extinction but comprehension?
+Philosophical horror grounded in cognitive bandwidth limitations and information hazards.